ATP Information for Students

 Do I have to take an ATP exam?

 No. If you do not want to use your approved exam accommodations, you will take your exam as regularly scheduled by your professor.
-Only students wishing to utilize their approved exam accommodations take ATP exams.
+Only students enrolled in classes participating in the ATP wishing to utilize their approved exam accommodations take ATP exams.

 When are accommodated exams held?

-Students with exam accommodations take their exams at the same time as the rest of their class (usually, the class time).
+ATP exams are at the same time as the rest of their class (usually, the class time).
 So if a class is scheduled to take their exam at 9:00am, the accommodated exam will be held at 9:00am as well, just in a different room.
 Any extra time will be added on at the end.

 What if I can’t take the accommodated exam at the scheduled time?